vijishmadhavan/SkinDeep/README.md

 ## Limitations

-- Synthetic data does not match real tattoos so the model struggles a bit with some images.
+- Synthetic data does not match real tattoos, so the model struggles a bit with some images.
-- Building a huge dataset by myself was impossible, so had to go with limited number of image pairs.
+- Building a huge dataset by myself was impossible, so had to go with a limited number of image pairs.
-- Tattoo designs are uniques it differs from person to person so model might fall in some cases.
+- Tattoo designs are unique, it differs from person to person so model might fall in some cases.
-- Coloured tattoos wont work, the dataset had none.
+- Coloured tattoos won't work, the dataset had none.
 - I am a crappy coder.

 ## Acknowledgments